 Regulation 271 requires a staff-to-child ratio of 1:10.
-Staff to child ratios alone does not determine what is considered adequate supervision.
-For more information, see the Guide to the Education and Care Services National Law and The Education and Care Services National Regulations 2011.
-At Guliyali Preschool we maintain a high 3:20 staff-to-child ratio for the Seahorse Group due to the provision of children who have a diagnosed special need or the demands of children who are EAL and a 2:20 staff-to-child ratio for the Pelican Group.
+Staff to child ratios alone do not determine what is considered adequate supervision.
+For more information, see the guide to the Education and Care Services National Law and the Education and Care Services National Regulations 2011.